 - Gift Rent to Mom and Dad.
 If your parents can’t afford rent, you can ‘claim’ fair market value rent and claim the amount they actually don’t pay as a gift from you to them.
-This year the gift exclusion not subject to gift tax is $14,000.
-If you’re married and both mom and dad are still alive, that could be as much as $56,000 (4 x 14k) in gifted rent in one year!!
-That’s over $4,500 a month in rent which would cover MANY homes across America.
+In 2018 and 2019 the gift exclusion, not subject to gift tax, is $15,000.
+If you’re married and both mom and dad are still alive, that could be as much as $60,000 (4 x 15k) in gifted rent in one year!!
+That’s over $5,000 a month in rent which would cover MANY homes across America.

 - Taking the Tax Deduction.
 Renting the home to your parents, you can now take all of the common tax deductions and tax breaks associated with a rental property.
 Yes, you need to consider your income level and classification as an investor, but the benefits can be significant.
 Please see my article on this topic here: “Tax Strategies with a Rental Property”.